etiennestuder/gradle-jooq-plugin/README.md

 # Defining your database drivers

-Depending on which database you are connecting to, you will need to put the corresponding driver on the generator's classpath.
+Depending on which database you are connecting to, you need to put the corresponding driver on the generator's classpath.

 ```groovy
 dependencies {